litmuschaos/litmus/README.md

 - Locate the Experiment: Litmusbooks are typically placed in `experiments/<type>` folders.
 In this case, the corresponding litmusbook is present at `experiments/chaos/app_pod_failure`

+- Check the .yaml file of the experiments, if you have to override those ENV_VARIABLES, add those variables, in the .spec.experiements.name==EXPERIMENT_NAME, .spec.compenents, in other words, add those ENV_VARIABLES in the chaos-engine per experiments components to OVERRIDE those static variables.

 - Update the application (generally, the namespace and app labels) & chaos (if applicable) information passed as ENVs to the litmus job (`run_litmus_test.yml`).